Santiago2607/Final_Project_Columbia/README.md

 Because the credit score dataset had labeled data, so it is appropriate to use supervised machine learning.
 Since the input data contains a large number of variables, the deep machine learning is considered to build.

-Benefit of ensemble learning model:
+#### Benefit of ensemble learning model:
 - Are robust against overfitting
 - be used to rank the importance of input variables
 - Can handle thousands of input variables without variable deletion
 - Are robust to outliers and nonlinear data
 - Run efficiently on large datasets

-Limitations of ensemble learning model:
+#### Limitations of ensemble learning model:
+- Ensembling is less interpretable.
+- The art of ensembling is hard to learn
+- Ensembling is expensive in terms of both time and space.

-Benefit of Deep Learning Model:
+#### Benefit of Deep Learning Model:

+There are a number of advantages to using a neural network instead of a traditional statistical or machine learning model.
+For instance, neural networks are effective at detecting complex, nonlinear relationships.
+Additionally, neural networks have greater tolerance for messy data and can learn to ignore noisy characteristics in data.

-Limitations of Deep Learning Model:
+#### Limitations of Deep Learning Model:

--
+The two biggest disadvantages to using a neural network model are that the layers of neurons are often too complex to dissect and understand (creating a black box problem), and neural networks are prone to overfitting (characterizing the training data so well that it does not generalize to test data effectively).
+However, both of the disadvantages can be mitigated and accounted for.

 #### Description of the Deep Machine Learning model.